-11. Set Device Boot Settings
+11. Set IPC Boot Settings

 Before the TwinCAT project can be downloaded to the PLC, a few boot settings need to be configured.
 First, right-click on the PLC project in the solution explorer and make sure "Autostart Boot Project" is checked.
-This will ensure that this project is started automatically on boot of the Beckhoff device.
+This will ensure that this project is started automatically on boot of the Beckhoff IPC.

 Next, double-click on "SYSTEM" in the solution explorer, then navigate to the Settings tab.
 Select "Run Mode (Enable)" under Boot Settings (Target).
 This will make sure the PLC enters run mode on boot.